ArunFrey/oss_twitter/01_analyse_twitter_data.md

 # Studying protests using Twitter

 Next, we turn our attention to using Twitter data to study protest events, and focus on the 2017 Women's March protests.
-Protests are notoriously hard to survey, and Twitter can potentially provide us with valuable insights into who is participating in a demonstration.
+Protests are notoriously hard (and expensive) to survey, and Twitter can potentially provide us with valuable insights into who is participating in a demonstration at little cost to the researcher.

-Below is a map of all geolocated tweets that were sent on January 21, 2017, the day of the Women's March protest, showing that users across the world tweeted about the event.
+In the map below, you can see that people throughout the world tweeted about the Women's March protest.
 ![](01_analyse_twitter_data_files/figure-html/load WM data-1.png)<!-- -->

-We can manipulate these data into a `SpatialPointsDataFrame`, making sure the CRS is correctly defined, allowing us to plot the points easily using base R plotting functions.
-The CRS stands for "Coordinate Reference System," which controls the "projection" of the map we wish to visualize--i.e., how it looks.
-For more info. on map projections, see [this guide](https://docs.qgis.org/2.8/en/docs/gentle_gis_introduction/coordinate_reference_systems.html).

-Manipulating the data in this way will be helpful when clipping to the boundaries of shapefiles as we go on to describe below.
+We want to use information on their geolocation to see whether users were *close to a protest route* at the time of tweeting, and use this information to differentiate between protest participants and other Twitter users.

 Let's begin by loading the data: